d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 ## Indexing and Slicing

 Just like in any other Python array, elements in an NDArray can be accessed by its index.
-In good Python tradition the first element has index 0 and ranges are specified to include the first but not the last.
+In good Python tradition the first element has index 0 and ranges are specified to include the first but not the last element.
 By this logic `1:3` selects the second and third element.
 Let's try this out by selecting the respective rows in a matrix.

 ```{.python .input  n=19}
 x[1:3]